alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a first-year CS Ph.D. student at [MIT PDOS](https://pdos.csail.mit.edu/), advised by [Frans Kaashoek](https://people.csail.mit.edu/kaashoek/) and [Nickolai Zeldovich](https://people.csail.mit.edu/nickolai/), and supported by an [NSF GRFP](https://www.nsfgrfp.org/) fellowship.
+I'm a second-year CS Ph.D. student at [MIT PDOS](https://pdos.csail.mit.edu/), advised by [Frans Kaashoek](https://people.csail.mit.edu/kaashoek/) and [Nickolai Zeldovich](https://people.csail.mit.edu/nickolai/), and supported by an [NSF GRFP](https://www.nsfgrfp.org/) fellowship.
 I enjoy hacking on big computer systems, especially when that results in increased security, reliability, and correctness.